meppu/surreal/examples/elixir_mix/README.md

    mix deps.compile
    ```

-4. Make sure to update connection URI in `lib/application.ex` for your environment.
+4. Ensure to update connection URI in `lib/application.ex` for your environment.

 ## Running the Example

-To run the example, start an interactive Elixir shell (iex):
+To execute the example, start an interactive Elixir shell (iex):

-**NOTE**: You may need to change `iex` to `iex.bat` on Windows!
+**NOTE**: You may need to alter `iex` to `iex.bat` on Windows!

 ```bash
 iex -S mix
 ```

-Now you can play with `Example.Users` module:
+Now you can interact with the `Example.Users` module:

 ```elixir
 iex(1)> Example.Users.add("meppu", 16)